9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * Yes, that's Perl, but you can also contribute the meat of certain plugins in JavaScript, Python or Ruby (see Plugin types).
 * We've tried to simplify plugin creation and distribution to be as condensed and intuitive as possible.
-* If you know Python, Ruby or PHP, [this awesome cheat-sheet](http://hyperpolyglot.org/scripting) should help you in translating your logic to Perl.
+* If you know Python, Ruby or PHP, [this awesome cheat sheet](http://hyperpolyglot.org/scripting) should help you in translating your logic to Perl.

 ### Plugin types